Stonehaven Services

 AED vs Key Trading Currencies

-*Rates as of 17th March 2026
+*Data as of 17th March 2026

 SAR vs Key Trading Currencies

-*Rates as of 17th March 2026
+*Data as of 17th March 2026

 Stonehaven Analysis

-Impact On Construction Costs
+Impact on Construction Costs

 Global Inputs & Freight Benchmarks